');

 About Butler, OH

-Butler is a small community in Ohio with a population of 1,359 residents.
-The median household income is $71,875 per year, which is above the national average.
-The median age in Butler is 26.5 years.
+Butler is a small town located in Ohio with a population of 1,359 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $71,875 per year, which is 4% below the national median of $75,149.
+The median age of 26.5 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Butler Ranks in Ohio